100% Trajecta Review

 This helmet has a robust and substantial feel on your head.
 In addition, it has a more bulky appearance than the other enduro-focused or convertible helmets.
 This bulk helps boost confidence in the protective values.
 We are not saying that a heavier helmet is more protective, but when you are blasting down a double black diamond, the Trajecta feels like it has your back while some of the more feathery helmets feel a little disconcerting.

 100% designed this helmet with the Smartshock Rotational Protective System.
 If you look inside the helmet, there are 13 blue circles.
-These blue circles are actually small and short rubberized shock absorbers that can move in any direction.
+These blue circles are actually small rubberized shock absorbers that can move in any direction.
 In the event of an angled impact, these shock absorbers move in the direction of the force of the impact and allow the liner to spin slightly.
 This reduces the rotational forces that could reach the brain.
-This system is extremely similar to the popular MIPS system.
+This system is intended to work similarly to the popular MIPS system.
 There is some debate about how effective these rotational plane systems work.
 That said, we give points for any attempt to enhance safety.

 Throughout testing, we observed no significant wear or durability concerns.